What is a Utility Knife Used For? Essential Guide for Daily Use

 Handle Materials

-The handle of a utility knive is crucial for comfort and control.
+The handle of a utility knife is crucial for comfort and control.
 Different materials offer different advantages.

 A good handle material ensures a comfortable and secure grip.
 This enhances precision and reduces fatigue during use.